 (5) If an easement is to be created over existing pipes or conduits that are underground or within a building and the precise location of those pipes or conduits cannot reasonably be determined, the surveyor is to show on the plan the approximate positions of the pipes or conduits together with appropriate notations.

-[Regulation 7 inserted in Gazette 16 Feb 2001 p.
+[Regulation 7 inserted: Gazette 16 Feb 2001 p.
 910-11.]

 8. Existing interests, proposed modifications to existing interests and proposed interests in land to be depicted in plans